adityajoshi49/FastLED_clone_AJ/Overview.md

 * [Neopixel][adaneopixel] - Aka the WS2811 (or WS2812, or WS2812B), these seem to be the rgb leds of choice for many people right now.
 * TM1809/TM1804 - A common chipset for a while on aliexpress, has a similar protocol to the WS2811 and friends.
 * TM1803 - Sold by radio shack
-* UCS1903 - Another 3 wire chipset, slower data protocol than the others, which were already slow.
+* UCS1903/UCS1903B - Another 3 wire chipset, slower data protocol than the others, which were already slow.
 Not terribly common.
+* GW6205
+* LPD1886 - a 3 wire chipset that is 12-bits per pixel instead of the usually 7/8-bit per pixel most of the other chipsets seen are so far

 [adaneopixel]: http://www.adafruit.com/category/168
 <h4 id="notyetchipsets">Not yet supported</h4>